HegemanLab/galaxy-tardis/tardis-intro.md

 For now, we will dive into the details of what the TARDIS does in response to each subcommand, but after that we will return to `TLDR` and the other scripts in the `restore_example` subdirectory.

 The TARDIS was built and tested to run on rootless Docker in Usernetes.
 For an introduction to Usernetes, and a detailed description of the setup process, see [Appendix: Running Docker Rootlessly](#appendix-running-docker-rootlessly) below.
-If you want to use rootless Docker, follow the instructions in the appendix before the next section (Building the TARDIS).
+If you want to use rootless Docker, follow the instructions in the appendix before the next section (["Overview of Using the TARDIS"](#overview-of-using-the-tardis)).

 ---
 name: overview-of-using-the-tardis